Education for all in the 18th century?

 The long-standing research on the Pietist image of children and human beings, on the teaching and schools of the Glauchasche Anstalten, on pupils and teachers is to be linked to the architectural and spatial conditions of the buildings as well as the internal organisation.
 The question to be discussed is whether and, if so, to what extent the Pietist concept of education is reflected in the layout of the buildings, their spatial structures and social organisation.
 In the 18th century, the Glauchasche Anstalten represented an exceptional educational institution where all people, regardless of their origin, social status and gender, could acquire education and be educated.

-In October 2022, an international and interdisciplinary conference on early modern educational architecture will be held at the Francke Foundations.
-The conference programme will be published here.
+From 13 to 15 October 2022, an international and interdisciplinary conference on early modern educational architecture will be held at the Francke Foundations.